imagewize/velora-spa/README.md

 2. Upload the Spa & Retreat Child theme to your WordPress site
 3. Activate the Spa & Retreat Child theme from the WordPress admin panel

+## Demo Content

+The theme includes demo content to help you get started quickly:

+### WooCommerce Demo Products

+The included demo content file `demo-content/velora.WordPress.2025-03-30.xml` contains WooCommerce products and related data.
+To use this demo content:

+1. Install and activate the [WooCommerce plugin](https://wordpress.org/plugins/woocommerce/) before importing
+2. Import the XML file through WordPress Tools > Import
+3. After import, you'll need to configure:
+   - Store location settings
+   - Tax settings
+   - Payment methods
+   - Shipping options

+Additionally, there is a CSV product import file available at `demo-content/spa-retreat-products.csv`.
+Note that while product images for this import are included in the theme's `assets/images/shop` directory, the current CSV file's image references do not match.
+You'll need to manually replace them with the correct images after import.

+Some WooCommerce settings are not included in the export and must be configured manually to match your specific requirements.

+For a basic installation without WooCommerce, you can still use the theme but will need to skip importing the demo content or remove the WooCommerce-specific content after import.

 ## Customization

 The theme includes a custom spa-focused color palette and typography defined in the `theme.json` file and a dedicated style variation.
 You can further customize the theme by: